jiah29/TWM/README.md

 - Show Chart Boolean: whether you want to produce a chart for the percentage difference in performance against baseline route

 This script needs to be run under ArcGIS Pro environment.
 Read the docstring in the python file for example and detailed usage.
 Make sure to update the `rootFolder` variable in the script to the directory of this project in your local environment.

+**Runner.py**:

+This python script contains a function to run the GIS evaluation model as defined in `Model.py` on a list of routes.
+The list of routes should be provided in the `RoutesPaths.txt`.
+It returns the raw result from the GIS evaluation for each defined metrics in the model and export it to a csv file.
+See `Results.csv` for a sample of the return data.

+Run this script if you want a simple and easy way to evaluate a list of routes using the GIS model.
+Since it makes use of `Model.py`, it needs to be run under ArcGIS Pro environment.
+Read the docstring in the python file for example and detailed usage.
+Make sure to update the `rootFolder` variable in the script to the directory of this project in your local environment.

+Sinc this script makes

 ## Data Sources